Microsoft-Web/NodeCamp/Presentation/BuildingTheBackend/BuildingTheBackend/Demo.md

 ## Overview ##

 A Websocket is a protocol designed to allow web applications to create a full-duplex channel over TCP between the web browser and a web server.
 It is fully compatible with HTTP and uses TCP port number 80.
-WebSockets allowed web applications to become real-time and support advanced interactions between the client and the server.
+WebSockets allow real-time web applications to support advanced interactions between the client and the server.

 Socket.IO is a simple JavaScript library and Node.js module that allows you to create real-time bidirectional event-based communication apps simply and quickly.
 It simplifies the process of using WebSockets significantly.

 Azure DocumentDB is a NoSQL document database service designed from the ground up to natively support JSON and JavaScript directly inside the database engine.
 It’s the right solution for applications that run in the cloud when predictable throughput, low latency, and flexible query are key.

-This demo introduces the use of the Socket.IO module that allows to create real-time bidirectional communication.
+This demo introduces the use of the Socket.IO module that allows for real-time bidirectional communication.
 Here we see how to connect, broadcast and receive messages in a chat app.
-It also shows how to use Azure DocumentDB, a NoSQL database to save and retrieve messages.
+It also shows how to use Azure DocumentDB, a NoSQL database, to save and retrieve messages.

 <a id="goals" />
 ### Goals ###
 In this demo, you will see how to:

-1. Create a bidirectional communication between client and server by using Socket.IO module
+1. Create bidirectional communication between client and server by using Socket.IO module

-1. Add Azure DocumentDB to your app for retrieving and saving messages
+1. Add Azure DocumentDB to your app to retrieve and save messages

 <a name="technologies" />
 ### Key Technologies ###